 The drink known as a boilermaker derives its name from its historical connection to factory workers, particularly those who worked on boilers of locomotive engines.
 During the 1800s, these workers, often exhausted from their long and demanding shifts, sought a strong and satisfying way to unwind at the end of the day.
-The boilermaker, a simple combination of and , provided them with the desired kick they were looking for.
+The boilermaker, a simple combination of whiskey and beer, provided them with the desired kick they were looking for.

 In terms of the origin of the name, it is believed that this drink was popularized by these boiler workers themselves.
 As they would gather at local bars or taverns after their grueling shifts, they would order a shot of whiskey alongside a pint of beer.
 The whiskey was then “dropped” into the beer, resulting in the creation of the boilermaker.